How to Use the CDL Helpline Web Site[The CDL Helpline web site is powered by Numara FootPrints® from BMC Software.]

 Submitting a Request

-The “Submit Request” form is very straightforward; mandatory fields include Title, Personal Information (which is filled in automatically when you log in), Type of Problem (pulldown menu), and Description of the problem.
+The “New Request” form is very straightforward; mandatory fields include Title, Personal Information (which is filled in automatically when you log in), Type of Problem (pulldown menu), and Description of the problem.
+It's helpful if you can enter as much of the optional information (ISSN/ISBN, Vendor Name, Database, or Access Point) as possible.
 Additionally, you can attach a file, such as a screen shot, and cc others via the Attachments and Additional Email Notifications features (optional).

 Currently, the Type of Problem pulldown menu includes the following options: